 Important Information, Immediate Reply Requested

 We informed you earlier that the wage reports we have for your employees may not be correct.
-We asked you for information to help us correct them, but we have not heard from you.
+We asked you for information to help us correct them.We have not heard from you.
 It is important that we receive this information promptly.

-NOTE: SSA no longer accepts magnetic media submissions.
-We encourage you to file your wage reports electronically, using Business Services Online (BSO).
-Additional information on wage report filing can be obtained by accessing our employer reporting website at: URL.

 What We Found

-W-2/W-2c totals processed by SSA (Social Security wages and tips, and Medicare wages and tips) did not match the totals reported to IRS for the EIN and tax year above.
+The W-2/W-2c totals we processed (Social Security wages and tips, and Medicare wages and tips) did not match the totals you reported to IRS for the EIN and tax year above.
 (See questionnaire enclosed).
 There may be several reasons why these totals do not match.
-Most often, it is because we have not received all the Forms W-2 that are due, or smaller W-2 wage amounts were reported to SSA than were reported to IRS on your Forms 941, 943, 944 or Schedule H (Form 1040).
+Most often, it is because we have not received all the Forms W-2 that are due, or smaller W-2 wage amounts were reported to SSA than what you reported to the IRS on your Forms 941, 943, 944 or Schedule H (Form 1040).

 What You Should Do

-Please check your records to make sure you have correctly reported your employees' wages or to see if there is any other reason for the different wage totals.
-Then, fill out the enclosed questionnaire and return it with the requested information within 45 days.
+Please check your records.
+Make sure you have correctly reported your employees' wages.
+See if there is any other reason for the different wage totals.
+Then, fill out the enclosed questionnaire and return it within 45 days.

+NOTE: SSA no longer accepts magnetic media submissions.
+We encourage you to file your wage reports electronically, using Business Services Online (BSO).
+You can find more information on wage report filing by going to our employer reporting website at: URL.

 Enclosure(s):